takahashiyb/room-homepage-master/README.md

 ### What I learned

-This is my first time working on transitions intentionally, I knew about transitions before but only to smooth out properties that are changed but now I undestand a lot more about it for its decorative purpose.
+This is my first time working on transitions intentionally, I knew about transitions before but only to smooth out properties that are changed but now I understand a lot more about it for its decorative purpose.

 I understand the SCSS way of doing things better, and have created a mixin for fonts in a FrontEnd Mentor way along with a function to switch all these mixins depending on screensizes.